Table of Contents

 What is Risk Tree Analysis?

 Risk tree analysis, like the previous two analyses we’ve reviewed, is used to analyze the effects of a failed system after an adverse event has occurred.
 Event trees were developed during the WASH-1400 nuclear power plant safety study in 1974.
-Fault tree analysis under certain circumstances become large and unruly.
+Fault tree analysis under certain circumstances becomes large and unruly.
 The event tree was developed to help identify which pathway creates the most significant risk for a failure in a system without requiring each path to be mapped out in the tree.

 The risk tree analysis has a few benefits.
 First, it helps you identify multiple coexisting contributors to failure.
 This provides multiple layers of detail.
 On the flip side, the amount of detail available in this analysis can make it easy to overlook subtle differences between branches.
 Also, this is a more complex form of root cause analysis.
 The person conducting the analysis needs training and some experience to ensure success.